 Intel and 5G

-Intel was the other factor delaying the 5G chip.
+Intel has been the other factor delaying the 5G chip.
 With Qualcomm temporarily out of the picture, Apple was reliant on Intel - but Intel was struggling with development of a 5G modem.

 Apple's own 5G modem plans

 Despite coming to an agreement with Qualcomm, Apple would prefer to be in control of its own destiny - a principle that has become known as the Cook Doctrine since the firm's CEO argued in 2009 Apple "needs to own and control the primary technologies behind the products that we make".